 A lighthouse is a steady and grounded structure that guides people to safety.
-With a goal to #CARRYLIGHT, it illuminates the darkest of times, bringing you love and hope.
+With a goal of guidance, it illuminates the darkest of times, bringing you love and hope.

 In honor of Blood Cancer Awareness Month, discover some of the rich symbolism behind these iconic sources of light.